 If you are an international student, you should also contact the Ministry of Education or Education Department in your own country for information on national aid schemes, as well as your nearest British Council Office for advice on opportunities and funding for studying abroad.

-Applicants who have already succeeded in finding funding to come to Oxford should be aware that the this does not automatically guarantee a place on our programmes of study.
+Applicants who have already succeeded in finding funding to come to Oxford should be aware that this does not automatically guarantee a place on our programmes of study.
 We will still assess your application along with all the other applications we receive.